 There's not a set cost for this service, as each individual service the solicitor provides will be dependent on other potential legal matters that could apply - but we find that it typically costs around £1,250.

-The Equity Release Experts’ service is completely free of charge, as our advice fee of £1,499 is only payable on completion of a plan.
+The Equity Release Experts’ service is completely free of charge, we'll compare plans from across the whole market and our advice fee of £1,799 is only payable on completion of a plan.
 You must seek specialist equity release advice before unlocking tax-free cash from the value of your home it is a regulatory requirement.
 Otherwise, your application won’t be accepted.

 As The Equity Release Experts, we pride ourselves on getting to know you and your circumstances better.
-Then we can be sure what we recommend is truly right for you.
+Then we can be sure what we recommend is truly right for you, if we don't believe equity release is right for you, we'll tell you.

 The initial fees described above will cover the entire process of taking out an equity release plan.
 But you won’t necessarily pay everything in one go.
 Here are the differences in when you pay: